 - Rare use of multi-disciplinary approaches

-- The first edition OS maps preserve a wealth of data which is in many cases untapped.
+- The 1st edition OS maps preserve a wealth of data which is in many cases untapped.
 There is great potential for mining this material, adding to heritage databases, and checking for remains on the ground.

 - Dendrochronology holds great promise for dating, climate information, and evidence of native or imported timber.

 - Intertidal areas hold much potential when investigating issues related to fishing, wrecks and wartime infrastructure.